Skip to content

 Navigating Legalities in Public Art

-• Avoid private property without explicit permission.
+• Don't use private property without clear permission.

 Impact and Audience Reception of Wabi-Sabiart